Congratulations to the following recipients of the 2017-18 Keller Memorial Award Scholarship:

 Our team of Educators are available to provide in-school group violin instruction to classes in 2nd-5th grade.
 This opportunity to enhance the music classroom experience is free of charge.

 The LSO presents two free daytime concerts for 4th and 5th grade classes, introducing more than 2,000 students annually to the joys of live performance and symphonic music.
 Registered teachers will receive classroom materials from the LSO to use in preparing their students for the unique learning experience.
-This year’s program in February featured Mr. Smith’s Composition by Gregory Smith.
+Our next performance in February 2018 will be the timeless classic, Prokofiev’s Peter & the Wolf.

 The Lollipop is a fun and affordable way for children and families to experience the orchestra.
 Start off the evening by visiting the Instrument Petting Zoo where you can touch and try many of the instruments of the orchestra.
 Then join the Orchestra for an exciting concert that will educate and entertain the whole family!
 Visit our Concert page for info on this year’s concert.

-This evening program invites student groups of up to 50 (public, private, home-school classes, Scout troops, clubs, etc.) to have a pizza party at the Long Center , meet Maestro Nick Palmer, tour the theater, and sit-in on a portion of a live LSO rehearsal.
+This evening program invites student groups of up to 50 (public, private, home-school classes, Scout troops, clubs, etc.) to meet Maestro Nick Palmer, tour the theater, and sit-in on a portion of a live LSO rehearsal.
 This opportunity is free of charge, but subject to schedule and availability.

 For more information or to schedule any of our Education Programs, please contact the LSO office at (765) 742-6463.